What is Regression in Psychology?

 Author Tracy Smith

 In the context of psychology, regression refers to an unconscious, emotional defense mechanism where an individual’s personality reverts to an earlier point of development.
-An example would be if a person were to display behaviors from childhood when confronted with threatening or objectionable situations.
-Individuals engaging in such behavior can be said to be regressing to previous points in their lives when they felt nurtured and secure and when problems were unknown or could readily be taken care of.
+Psychological regression is a process in which adults or children respond to stress by returning to behaviors characteristic of a previous developmental stage.
+An example would be if an individual unconsciously reverts to past behaviors from childhood when confronted with threatening or objectionable situations.

 teddy bear